 Background: Abortion in Indiana is legal up to about 20 weeks, with some provisions for medical emergencies.
 Before an abortion, patients must undergo an 18-hour waiting period.
 Medical providers must tell patients about the risks involved in abortion and must say the fetus can feel pain around 20 weeks, which is disputed.
 Providers must report complications related to abortion; failure to report can result in a misdemeanor, 180 days in jail and a $1,000 fine.
 Federal courts have blocked several restrictions in Indiana, including an attempt to ban a common second-trimester abortion procedure and a law that would have required doctors to tell pregnant women about a disputed treatment to potentially stop a drug-induced abortion.

-What’s next: Republican legislative leaders said they expected lawmakers to act on tightening Indiana’s abortion laws during a special legislative session starting July 6 but gave no details about what restrictions would be considered.
-Republican Gov. Eric Holcomb called the Legislature into a special session to take up a tax refund proposal, although state law allows legislators to consider any subject.
-The session can last up to 40 days.
+What’s next: Republican legislative leaders said they expected lawmakers to act on tightening Indiana’s abortion laws during a special legislative session starting July 25 but have given no details about what restrictions would be considered.

 Background: Iowa allows most abortions until the 20th week of pregnancy, when they’re banned except to save a patient’s life or prevent a substantial and irreversible physical impairment of a major bodily function.
 In 2018, the state Supreme Court declared access to abortion a “fundamental” right under the state constitution, granting stronger protections to abortion rights than the U.S. Constitution.
 The state’s high court, now with a conservative majority, overturned that decision June 17, thus allowing a state law requiring a 24-hour waiting period to go into effect immediately.
 That requirement is being challenged in district court.

-Effect of Supreme Court ruling: Nothing is expected to change immediately in Iowa.
+Effect of Supreme Court ruling: Nothing changed immediately in Iowa.
 The GOP-controlled Legislature has been working to get an amendment on the ballot in 2024 that would declare the state constitution does not grant a right to abortion but, with Roe overturned, Iowa lawmakers can ban abortion without completing that lengthy process.

 What’s next: Now that the Iowa Supreme Court has struck down its 2018 ruling, the state Legislature can convene a special session this summer and pass abortion restrictions.
 Republicans could still move to get the constitutional amendment on a public ballot in 2024.